-On finalisation of the Plan, an SEA Statement will be prepared and made available.
-The SEA Statement will include information on how environmental considerations were integrated into the Plan and why the preferred alternative was chosen for the Plan.
+On finalisation of the Plan, an SEA Statement is prepared and made available.
+The SEA Statement includes information on how environmental considerations were integrated into the Plan and why the preferred alternative was chosen for the Plan.

-Section 2 The Draft Plan
+Section 2 The Plan